linc-lion/linc-detector-api/README.md

 4. Execute ```flask run``` at the root of the project

 You should be able to view the app at 127.0.0.1:5000

+### Running Tests

+To run the integration tests for the API, follow these steps:

+1. Ensure you have dependencies installed before running tests
+2. Run the tests using the command `python test_app.py`.

+The tests cover various scenarios, including successful image annotation and cases where exceptions are thrown due to missing or invalid data.